San Bernardino shooting: 9-year-old victim getting better

 Nolan and another student, 8-year-old Jonathan Martinez, were behind Smith and were hit by gunfire.
 Jonathan died at a hospital.

-Despite being shot in the abdomen and suffering a cracked rib, Nolan is in good spirits and is ready to leave the hospital, Leon and Rachel Brandy said.
+Despite being shot in the abdomen and suffering a cracked rib, Nolan is in good spirits, his parents said.

-"He was ready to go home as soon as he got here," Rachel Brandy said.

 Rachel Brandy said she knew both Smith and Jonathan well, as she had visited the classroom every Thursday to help lead reading groups.